Quad summit in Australia canceled after Joe Biden shortens Asia trip - KESQ

 Biden was slated to gather with Albanese, Indian Prime Minister Narendra Modi, and Japanese Prime Minister Kishida Fumio on May 24 for a meeting of the informal security dialogue, which is widely seen as a counter to China’s aggressive posture in the region.

-The late hour cancellation — which also saw Biden pull out of a visit to Papua New Guinea — comes as US seeks to energize its security ties in the Pacific amid rising competition with China.
+The late hour cancellation — which also saw Biden pull out of a visit to Papua New Guinea — comes as the US seeks to energize its security ties in the Pacific amid rising competition with Beijing.

 But Washington’s fractious domestic politics has curtailed what would have been a significant visit to Asia by a US president.